Webcam Brightness Test — Measure Your Camera Exposure

 Practical Lighting Setup for Webcams

 Good webcam lighting does not require expensive equipment.
-The goal is consistent, even illumination that keeps your brightness score in the 40–70 range across different times of day.
+The goal is consistent, even illumination that keeps your webcam brightness test score in the 40–70 range across different times of day.

 Natural Light